How to Clean Bathroom Mats: A Complete, Easy Guide (Machine, Hand, and Care Tips

 • Avoid the hot dryer.
 Heat can crack the backing.

 • Air-dry flat.
-Avoid staying in direct sunlight for long times.
+Avoid staying in direct sunlight for long periods.

 • Replace if the backing peels or turns sticky.